Elevation Profile of Everest Base Camp Trek

 Physical Fitness Requirements

-To overcome the Everest Base Camp Trek elevation, it is recommended to have at least a basic level of fitness.
-Unlike great mountaineering expeditions, treks in the Himalayas are milder forms of exploration.
-Thus, a basic fitness backed up by good health conditions will be sufficient for this base camp exploration as well.
+To overcome Everest Base Camp Trek elevation, it is recommended to have at least basic level of fitness.
+Unlike great mountaineering expeditions, treks in Himalayas are milder forms of exploration.
+Thus, basic fitness backed up by good health conditions will be sufficient for this base camp exploration as well.
 You don’t need to be in your best shape but should have an adequate amount of strength and stamina to match up with physical demands of the trail.
-While moving along this iconic EBC Trek trail, there aren’t any strenuous sections that require the use of technical tools.
+While moving this iconic EBC Trek trail, there aren’t any strenuous sections that require the use of technical tools.

 Recommended Training Regimen